cypriss/mutations/README.md

 ### How do I share code between mutations?

+Write some modules that you include into multiple mutations.

 ### Can I subclass my mutations?

+Yes, but I don't think it's a very good idea.
+Better to compose.

-### How do I use this with Rails forms helpers?
+### Can I use this with Rails forms helpers?

-There is no built-in way to do that right now.
+Somewhat.
+This works great with any forms, but there's no built-in way to bake the errors into the HTML with Rails form tag helpers.
 Right now this is really designed to support a JSON API.
 You'd probably have to write an adapter of some kind.

-### What's left to do?